Remove PDF Password

 • No password = no unlock — no brute force here.
 If you don't have the password, request a re-issue from the source.

-• Compatibility — very old PDFs (pre-1.4) or non-standard encryption may fail in pdf-lib.
+• Compatibility — non-standard or corrupted encryption may fail to decrypt.
 Unlock via a PDF viewer first, then retry.

 • Digital-signature invalidation — by design.
 For signed PDFs, keep the original.

-• File-size variance — pdf-lib's object compression differs from the original; ±10% is normal.
+• File-size variance — qpdf's object rewriting differs from the original; ±10% is normal.

 Frequently asked questions